 Much of this work consists of anecdotes, which can be ignored except for entertainment purposes.
-The authors deliver a long, hilarious narrative report on the mega-rich Wildensteins of New York, whose failure to file or pay any income taxes attracted no government attention for two decades.
-The Wildenstein's evasions became public only because of an acrimonious divorce.
+The authors deliver a long, hilarious narrative report on the super rich Wildensteins of New York, whose failure to file or pay any income taxes attracted no government attention for two decades.
+The Wildenstein's tax evasions became public only because of an acrimonious divorce.

 The government claims ten million non-filers exist.
 Barlett and Steele claim that number is a severe understatement because the IRS only calls a person a non-filer if a third party sends in a W-2 or Form 1099 or both or several of both.
 Thousands of non-filers earn over $200,000 a year; no one knows exactly how many exist.
 The authors report a tax gap due to fraud and error in 1999 of $300 billion.
 And when $300 billion is missing, the rest of us (and future individuals) make up the difference.

-Because state, local and payroll taxes are regressive, the authors state that many middle-income individuals pay a higher percentage of their incomes in all taxes than many rich individuals who do pay their taxes.
+Because state, local, and payroll taxes are regressive, the authors state that many middle-income individuals pay a higher percentage of their incomes in all taxes than many rich individuals who do pay their taxes.
 Some individuals earning less than $35,000 a year pay a third or more of their income in taxes.
-Thanks to the ultraconservatives running Washington, the IRS is more likely to audit lower-income workers than the rich, though the amount of money the rich cheat the government out of is far, far more.
+Thanks to economic ultraconservatism in Washington, the IRS is more likely to audit lower-income workers than the rich, though the amount of money the rich cheat the government out of is far, far more.

 In fact, when a non-rich individual fails to pay enough taxes, the IRS presumes she is guilty and sends her a bill for fines, interest, and back taxes.
 IRS seizure of property is common.
 The government thinks it is the non-rich individual's job to prove she is innocent.